ZovoTools

 The countdown updates every second using your device's system clock.
 It is accurate to within one second of the actual target time.
 The timer recalculates the remaining time on every tick rather than simply decrementing, so it stays accurate even if your device briefly sleeps or the browser tab is backgrounded.

 Yes.
-All countdowns are saved to your browser's localStorage automatically whenever you create or delete one.
-When you return to the page, they are loaded and resume ticking from where they should be.
-However, clearing your browser data or using a private/incognito window will cause saved countdowns to be lost.
+All countdowns are saved to your browser's localStorage dynamically whenever you create or delete one.
+When you return to the page, they are loaded and resume ticking from where they should be., clearing your browser data or using a private/incognito window will cause saved countdowns to be lost.

 Yes.
 When you share a countdown, the target date and time are stored as a UTC timestamp, which means the countdown will be accurate regardless of the recipient's timezone.
 Both of you will see the same amount of remaining time, even though the displayed target date may appear differently depending on your local time settings.